 Furthermore, because brain injuries are not physically apparent or visible, many of these symptoms, such as trouble showing or regulating emotion, will be mistaken for simply odd behavior.
 A victim of a brain injury often does not appear sick, and so people often forget that they may continually struggle with lasting symptoms of their injury.
 Their behavior is often misunderstood, and that only adds to their hardships and may make it difficult to relate to friends, family, or coworkers as usual.

 If you have suffered a traumatic brain injury, you can likely relate to many of these difficult experiences and challenges.
 If you sustained your brain injury in an accident that was someone else's fault, an experienced brain injury attorney can help you hold that person liable.
-Do not hesitate to call the Law Offices of Shane Smith at (770) 487-8999 today for a free initial consultation.
+Do not hesitate to call Shane Smith Law at (770) 487-8999 today for a free initial consultation.